 Cannabis – Let’s get this clear, Cannabis is the scientific name for the plant genus responsible for all of this.
-Cannabis has three sub species of flowering plants i) Cannabis Sativa, ii) Cannabis Indica and iii) Cannabis Ruderalis.
+Cannabis has three subspecies of flowering plants i) Cannabis Sativa, ii) Cannabis Indica and iii) Cannabis Ruderalis.
 Sativa and Indica which most people are familiar with produce recreational and medicinal marijuana.
-Ruderalis however is seldom farmed as it has a much lower THC content and small size.
-Some breeders are crossing with Ruderalis and finding it’s unique ability to auto flower rather than rely on a photoperiod like most Cannabis does giving it a use in producing auto flowering strains and hybrids with mixed effects and characteristics.
+Ruderalis, however, is seldom farmed as it has a much lower THC content and small size.
+Some breeders are crossing with Ruderalis and finding it’s unique ability to auto flower rather than rely on a photoperiod like most Cannabis does give it a use in producing auto-flowering strains and hybrids with mixed effects and characteristics.
 While the plant is originally native to Asia it grows globally and has been used for practical textiles and as a drug for thousands of years at least.

 CBD / Cannabidiol – CHD is another one of the 80+ cannabinoids found in the Cannabis plant and is second most concentrated in the plant after THC our psychoactive friend.
 CBD has been a massive breakthrough in helping Cannabis legalization and is the compound with the most medicinal properties capable of treating a variety of ailments from inflammation to pain, anxiety, nausea and even working to fight certain cancers.
 Certain strains are being bred and grown these days which are much higher in CBD content specifically for the medical market and for helping young people who may be adverse to the psychoactive side effects of many strains.

-Concentrates – A concentrated form of cannabis involving the consolidation of cannabinoids removing any plant matter by disolving the plant in a solvent such as butane.
-The end product is extremely high in THC far higher than the buds or even strong hash and can be formed into thick oils or wax type resins and even the more solid shatter depending on the after process, type of solvent and purity.
+Concentrates – A concentrated form of cannabis involving the consolidation of cannabinoids removing any plant matter by dissolving the plant in a solvent such as butane.
+The end product is extremely high in THC far higher than the buds or even strong hash and can be formed into thick oils or wax type resins and even the more solid shatter depending on the after-process, type of solvent and purity.

-Cross – typically refers to a hybrid strain, crossing is the process of cross breeding different strains to hopefully end up with the dominant positive characteristics of each Cannabis plant.
+Cross – typically refers to a hybrid strain, crossing is the process of cross-pollination different strains to hopefully end up with the dominant positive characteristics of each Cannabis plant.

 Dispensary – In the USA the general term to refer to a location where Medical Marijuana users can legally purchase their pot.
 These are Medical Dispensaries.
 Hence the name, this name isn’t used in many other places where the Cannabis laws are not born from a move toward accepting medical marijuana.

 Edibles – Edibles is a term generally used to describe products for edible consumption that contain THC.
-These products are inflused with cannabis extracts and has created a whole new industry in the USA.
-Examples of products available containing extracts vary from cookies and brownies which we are familiar with already to more unique products such as coffees, fruit drinks, breads, candies and much more.
+These products are infused with cannabis extracts and have created a whole new industry in the USA.
+Examples of products available containing extracts vary from cookies and brownies which we are familiar with already to more unique products such as coffees, fruit drinks, bread, candies and much more.
 You can often even buy the butter and then use it to cook into any meals you wish to.
-As Cannabis laws are relaxed in more states and hopefully more countries expect these to be a massive new money making business.
+As Cannabis laws are relaxed in more states and hopefully more countries expect these to be a massive new money-making business.

 Eighth – Short for an 8th of an ounce in Cannabis vernacular.
 Also called an 8 ball or a Henry after “Henry the Eighth”.
 An eighth is 3.5 grams.